We have answered a few frequently asked questions regarding our services.

 What if the service fills up?

-Our Hospitality Team will be monitoring our capacity.
-If we hit our capacity limit with social distancing procedures we won't be able to accept more attenders.
-If for some reason we have to turn people away, we'll send them away with a small gift.
+Our Hospitality Team will be monitoring our capacity to ensure our safety procedures can still be followed.
+If we hit our capacity limit with social distancing procedures we will direct people to the next service (if available) or to watch our service online.
+If for some reason we have to turn people away, we hope to send them away with a small gift.

 Before the Service